 How does the experiment fit into the levels of evidence?

 Experimental research is one of the most common forms of research encountered in exercise science.
 It is often considered synonymous with laboratory research.
 Although much laboratory research is experimental, as you will see, it is frequently nonexperimental as well.
 The classic definition of an experiment is research with at least two separate groups.
 One of the groups must serve as the control group, which receives no treatment or a standard treatment.
 The other serves as the experimental group and must receive a treatment that is different from that of the control group.
 The groups must be formed by random assignment of subjects.
 Research designs that do not meet these criteria are not true experimental designs and are defined as nonexperimental or quasi-experimental, depending on the structure of the design.
 Examples of these types are given later.

-Experimental research: Method of research in which the researcher manipulates variables. ...
+Experimental research: Method of research in which ...